swarmee/partySearch/readme.md

 </p>

 When designing a new and large analytical application we wondered if there were any new technical options available that provided the best of both approaches described above.
 Specifically;
-- Supported logically simple serches (i.e. storage of common attributes in the same logical location in the data model) while limiting data redundancy similar to the relational data model, and
+- Supported logically simple searches (i.e. storage of common attributes in the same logical location in the data model) while limiting data redundancy similar to the relational data model, and
-- Allowed for scalable distributed loading and searching perormance similar to the flatten data model.
+- Allowed for scalable distributed loading and searching performance similar to the flatten data model.
-And ideally allowed for aggregated analysis of party details (associatd to the underying events) without the need to maintain a derived data source.
+And ideally allowed for aggregated analysis of party details (associated to the underlying events) without the need to maintain a derived data source.

 Elasticsearch promised to be able to meet these requirement so we ran up a PoC.
 The majority of the work involved in setting up the PoC was setting up the schema (or mapping in elasticsearch terms).
 Yeah elasticsearch is schema-less - however if you actually want to use it for anything production like you are going to need to define a mapping).